tomhiatt/Surveillance-reports/RegTBfigsTables.md

 [Figure 3](#f-agesex-bar) shows age group and sex-specific case notification rates of new laboratory-confirmed cases for the countries with a high burden of TB in the Region with available data (note that the scale of the vertical axis is different for each country).
 Many countries follow a typical pattern for cross-sectional observations with increasing notification rates towards older populations except in Mongolia.
-In general, males are more affected than females with male-to-female TB ratios as high as three as seen in Viet Nam.
+In general, males are more affected than females with male-to-female TB ratios as high as 2.7 as seen in Viet Nam.

 --------------------------------------------------------